 Each smart light bulb can be customized in color, temperature, and output.
 When the light bulbs are turned on for the first time, their power-on behavior is described.
 You can also set the bulb to ‘power loss recovery,’ which will reset it to its original settings.

-Instead of connecting to the Hue Bridge, the power-on behavior is saved on the bulb itself, allowing it to restart the same settings right away.
+Instead of connecting to the Hue Bridge, the power-on behavior is saved on the bulb, allowing it to restart the same settings immediately.

 I’ll describe how to configure power-on behavior for your smart lights with the various parameters and address some inquiries in this post.